ninlilizi/NKLI-AMD-FSR-for-Unity/README.md

 In some cases you need to check '*Copy Render Buffers*' for effects placed after scaling to work correctly.

 Generally, you should run expensive effects, such as lighting, shadows, or volumetrics before scaling.
+Anything that requires access to Light or Shadow maps must run before scaling.
+Anything that hooks into the render pipeline before *CameraEvent.BeforeLighting*, appears broken, or does not function, will most likely need to run before scaling.
 Final effects and anything that introduces grain or distortions should run after.
 * Anti-Alisasing should *always* happen before scaling, as this will reduce artifacts in the final image.